poingstudios/godot-admob-android/README.md

 ## 📦Installing:

 ### 📥Download
-- To get started, download the `poing-godot-admob-android-v{{ your_godot_version }}.zip` file from the [releases tab](https://github.com/Poing-Studios/godot-admob-android/releases).
-We recommend checking the [supported Godot version](https://github.com/Poing-Studios/godot-admob-versions/blob/master/versions.json) before proceeding.
-You can also use the [AdMob Plugin](https://github.com/Poing-Studios/godot-admob-plugin) for this step by navigating to `Tools -> AdMob Download Manager -> Android -> LatestVersion`.
-- As of Godot 4.2+ the architecture for [Android Plugins](https://docs.godotengine.org/en/stable/tutorials/platform/android/android_plugin.html) has changed and now properly supports `EditorExportPlugin`.
-That means no more `.gdap` files.
-Instead, place the directory `google_admob` from `editor_export_plugin` inside your `addons` folder in your Godot project.
-You can choose your preferred language (C# or GDScript) so both don't need to be added.
-Then it can be enabled from the export template just like before.
 - To get started, download the `poing-godot-admob-android-v{{ your_godot_version }}.zip` file from the [releases tab](https://github.com/poingstudios/godot-admob-android/releases).
 We recommend checking the [supported Godot version](https://github.com/poingstudios/godot-admob-versions/blob/master/versions.json) before proceeding.
 You can also use the [AdMob Plugin](https://github.com/poingstudios/godot-admob-plugin) for this step by navigating to `Tools -> AdMob Download Manager -> Android -> LatestVersion`.
+- As of Godot 4.2+ the architecture for [Android Plugins](https://docs.godotengine.org/en/stable/tutorials/platform/android/android_plugin.html) has changed and now properly supports `EditorExportPlugin`.
+That means no more `.gdap` files.
+Instead, extract the `.zip` and paste the content inside your `res://addons/admob/android/bin/` folder in your Godot project.

 ### 🧑‍💻Usage
 - Video tutorial: https://youtu.be/WpVGn7ZasKM.